-In the broadest sense, with over 24 MW of installed on-site solar generation capacity, which is more than many large cities, Arizona State University’s commitment to solar is compelling.
-The Solar Fab Core Facility historically launched in 2009 as the Solar Power Lab; first silicon was realized in 2010.
+Arizona State University's commitment to solar is compelling; with over 24 MW of on-site solar generation capacity, ASU has more solar generation capacity than many large cities.
+The Solar Fab Core Facility launched in 2009 as the Solar Power Lab.
+Its first silicon was realized in 2010.

-The Solar Fab at ASU is housed in the MacroTechnology Works building in the ASU Research Park.
-Total laboratory area is 9073 square feet which is comprised of 6370 sq ft of class 100/1000 cleanroom space, 2097 sq ft of H occupancy, and 606 sq ft feet of dry lab space.
+The ASU Solar Fab Core is housed in the MacroTechnology Works building in the ASU Research Park.
+Total laboratory area is 9,073 square feet, which is comprised of 6,370 square feet of class 100/1000 cleanroom space, 2,097 sq ft of H occupancy and 606 sq ft feet of dry lab space.

-Supported technology thrusts are selected to reinforce industrial relevance both now and in the future; considering solely silicon technology, architectures researched include Al BSF, PERC, SHJ, and various tandems.
+Supported technology thrusts reinforce industrial relevance.
+Considering solely silicon technology, architectures researched include Al BSF, PERC, SHJ, and various tandems.
 Irrespective of architecture, the lab has all the necessary processing equipment for raw silicon to serve as the input, and completed, characterized, and tested solar cells generated as the output.
 Not to diminish the importance of non-silicon efforts, the Solar Fab also supports III-V and II-VI activities.

 Further, both for reliability testing and educational purposes, the Solar Fab can fabricate modules, usually single-cell or 2x2 format, but a few 36-cell modules have also been made.
 Core reliability testing such as damp heat exposure and thermal cycling is available in the Solar Fab.